-To evaluate the empirical performance of the NPR estimator, we implement a number of other popular production function estimators on the MES data separately for each of our focus industries.
-Tables \ref{tab:backfit_results_summary} show estimates for each industry.\footnote{All results discussed in this section are from a Cobb-Douglas gross output production function (i.e. one that takes turnover as the measure of output).
-Appendix \ref{adix:prodfunct_va} contains an explanation of how one can construct expectations of (log) value added using expectations questions of the type contained in the MES for turnover and intermediates.
-We do not pursue estimation of a net production function however, as expected intermediates were only asked in MES 2017 leading to prohibitively small industry-specific samples.
-The number of firms in Table \ref{tab:backfit_results_summary} is comparable across all the methods but the number of observations is about half as small for the NPR estimator than for the other methods.
-This is because the proxy variable approaches require using lagged values of capital and investment, whereas NPR uses a single cross-section of data from each MES wave.
-The number of observations is less than twice the number of firms because some firms are surveyed in both the 2017 and 2020 MES.}
+To evaluate the empirical performance of the NPR estimator, we implement a number of other popular production function estimators on the MES data separately for each of our industries.
+In Table \ref{tab:backfit_results_summary}, estimates for the electronics sector are in Panel A, for the retail sector in Panel B and for the restaurant sector in Panel C.\footnote{All results discussed in this section are from a Cobb-Douglas gross output production function (i.e.,one that takes sales as the measure of output).
+Appendix \ref{adix:prodfunct_va} contains an explanation of how one can construct expectations of (log) value added using expectations questions of the type contained in the MES for sales and intermediates.
+We do not pursue estimation of a value added (net) production function since expectations of intermediates were only asked in the 2017 MES, which would result in prohibitively small analysis samples.
+The number of observations is less than twice the number of firms because not all firms were surveyed in both the 2017 and 2020 MES.}